 Activities at St John with St Mark

-We also have a range of regular activities to suit most ages:
+The hall is hired out for many activities including dance classes, pilates, choir, painting groups etc. We also have a range of church groups to suit most ages:

 - Wednesday: Rainbows & Brownies in the evening; once a month we have an ‘Open Group’ for both visiting and homegrown speakers on pretty much anything you can imagine

 - Saturday: once a month, usually the first Saturday, some of us will go for a walk, often 9 or 10 miles.
 The picture below is from our Benefice boundary walk which was a little longer…

 - ‘Girls out Alone’ meet when and where the mood takes us and often that means going out to a restaurant or theatre.

 - Plus we have book fairs, coffee mornings, afternoon teas, pantomimes, musical reviews and dances.